RepAdapt/ANGSD_Snakemake_Pipeline/README.md

 For execution on a SLURM cluster, the pipeline can be executed by running:

-`snakemake --configfile ../config/server.yaml --profile profile/ --workflow-profile slurm/`
+`snakemake --configfile ../config/server.yaml --profile profile/ --workflow-profile slurm/ --sdm conda apptainer`

 Note that the YAML configfile at [slurm](./workflow/slurm/confilg.yaml) will likely need to be modified to accommodate the paths on your cluster.